vdorot/outwave.js/doc/time-spans.md

 ```

 There are 2 basic operation modes - sparse and continuous.
-In continuous mode, there are no gaps allowed inbetween and new time spans are always created irectly after the last.
-Sparse mode is less restrictive and allows time psans anywhere, as loing as they don't overlap.
+In continuous mode, there are no gaps allowed inbetween time spans and new ones are always created directly following the last.
+Sparse mode is less restrictive and allows time spans anywhere, as long as they don't overlap.

-Continuous mode is enables by creating a `ContinuousTimeSpanCollection` instead.
+Continuous mode is enabled by creating a `ContinuousTimeSpanCollection` instead.

 TODO: extend this page